 In Windows 8 and 8.1, simple view of Task Manager offers only Switch To; other commands are available only if you click the More details button, expand an app and right-click its process in Processes tab.
 More details on that later in this article.

 If an application stays unresponsive for a long time and distracts your work, it is better to close it.
 The nice way for this is by ending its task; the more brute way is to kill its process (discussed later in this article).

 To play nice and tell an application to stop its work and close, right-click on its name in Task Manager Applications tab and click End Task (see picture above).

 In most cases this closes the application.

-Windows 8 changes Processes tab of Task Manager completely - it displays current total usage of CPU, Memory, Disk and Network resources and allows application grouping for better overview.
+Windows 8 and 8.1 change Processes tab of Task Manager completely - it displays current total usage of CPU, Memory, Disk and Network resources and allows application grouping for better overview.
 Full details and right-click options are now available in Details tab.

 Click More details to reveal the tabs if Task Manager is in default (simple) view.